ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 ## Advanced Section (Optional)

 So let's say you want to do something fancy, say you do not want the examinees to login (*again*) on the exam page before starting the exam.
-This can be useful if your website already has an authentication/login page which they've already gone through, it can be frustrating having to login yet again.
+This can be useful if your website already has an authentication/login page which they've already gone through; it can be frustrating having to login yet again.

 For this you will need your API Secret key.
 You can generate it from same place you generated the API Public Key. **Please keep your API Secret key safe and hidden or your data on examina.io can be compromised**.